sisterai/estate-assistant-system/TECH_DOCS.md

 **Why we use it:**
 To ensure that every change to the codebase is tested, built, and deployed automatically, reducing the risk of introducing bugs and ensuring a smooth deployment process.

+### 13.1 Workflow Configuration

+The GitHub Actions workflow is defined in `.github/workflows/ci.yml` and includes the following steps:

 ---